realitymod/Manual/en/the_basics.md

 * Civilian killed violating ROE: **120 seconds per civilian**
 * Own weapons cache destroyed: **300 seconds**

-To select a spawn point, bring up the spawn map and select an applicable location.
-Once you’re happy with that spawn location, you must click on the **Done** button in the lower right corner of the map screen to re-spawn into the game.
-Just waiting for the timer to expire or hitting the &lt;enter&gt; key will not automatically respawn you.
-If you see a very large number on the timer, such as 5999, then you haven’t clicked Done.
+To select a spawn point, bring up the spawn map and select an applicable location marked by a white dot.
+Once you’re happy with that spawn location, you must click the **Spawn** button in the lower right corner of the map screen to re-spawn into the game.

 ## _Logistics_ {#logistics}